Babson Entrepreneurial Leadership Academies

 For more information about bringing BELA to a new city or country, please contact:

-Dennis Hanno, Provost and Senior Vice President of Babson College and Executive Director, Babson-Rwanda Entrepreneurship Center.
+Dennis Hanno, Executive Director, Babson-Rwanda Entrepreneurship Center.

 Nicole Smith, Assistant Director, Youth Entrepreneurial Leadership Programs